qazbnm456/awesome-web-security/README.md

 - [js-xss](https://github.com/leizongmin/js-xss) - Sanitize untrusted HTML (to prevent XSS) with a configuration specified by a Whitelist by [@leizongmin](https://github.com/leizongmin).
 - [Acra](https://github.com/cossacklabs/acra) - Client-side encryption engine for SQL databases, with strong selective encryption, SQL injections prevention and intrusion detection by [@cossacklabs](https://www.cossacklabs.com/).
 - [Csper](https://csper.io) - A set of tools for building/evaluating/monitoring content-security-policy to prevent/detect cross site scripting by [Csper](https://csper.io).
+- [Databunker](https://databunker.org/) - Secure personal data or PII storage build on top of regular db.
+The product comes with full GDPR compliance.

 <a name="tools-proxy"></a>
 ### Proxy